-Site Cover - site cover, of development, means the portion of the site, expressed as a percentage, that will be covered by a building or structure, measured to its outermost projection, after the development is carried out, other than a building or structure, or part of a building or structure, that isd. a sun shade.
+Site Cover - site cover, of development, means the portion of the site, expressed as a percentage, that will be covered by a building or structure, measured to its outermost projection, after the development is carried out, other than a building or structure, or part of a building or structure, that is-

-- a. in a landscaped or open space area, including, for example, a gazebo or shade structure; or - b. a basement that is completely below ground level and used for car parking; or - c. the eaves of a building; or
+- a. in a landscaped or open space area, including, for example, a gazebo or shade structure; or - b. a basement that is completely below ground level and used for car parking; or - c. the eaves of a building; or - d. a sun shade.